 Mihailo Mandic, a UNFPA volunteer who provided disaster relief during the recent flooding in Serbia, says he has been forever changed by his experience.
 “Talking with people who had lost everything during the floods left a deep mark on me,” he said.

 Often, aid workers are as affected by crisis as the people they serve.

 “A good number of the volunteers are conflict-affected and [displaced people],” said Mohamad Tarek Alashraf, a coordinator with the Syrian Arab Red Crescent working in the embattled city of Homs.
 The situation has “caused huge psychological pressure for the volunteers,” he added.

-Humanitarian coordinator Syrian Arab Red Crescent Homs, Syria Photo: Mohamad Tarek Alashraf
+Mohamad Tarek Alashraf, humanitarian coordinator Syrian Arab Red Crescent Homs, Syria.
+Photo: Mohamad Tarek Alashraf

 The work can take a toll on humanitarians’ health.